pregan23/u3_lesson_express_sequelize/README.md

 - Finding the record where the id is a match
 - Using the `returning:true` option to return the count of the records updated along with the updated records.

-Link this method to the `put` route:
+Link this method to the `PUT` route:

 ```js
 Router.put('/:twert_id', controller.UpdateTwert)
 ```

-Test this in your rest client by sending a `PUT` request:
+Test this in your REST client by sending a `PUT` request:

 - `PUT` : `http://localhost:3001/api/feed/<Use the id from the recently created twert>`

-Here's and example request body:
+Here's an example request body:

 ```json
 {